Welltory/measure-stress-heart-rate-ios/README.md

 # Stress results overview <a name="result"></a>

-After the user data has been processed, Welltory application it will use your **callback** url to send measurement results to your application.
+After the user data has been processed, the Welltory app it will use your **callback** URL to send measurement results to your application.
-Welltory will append the following parameters to your callback url:
+Welltory will append the following parameters to your callback URL:

 | name | type | description |